arjun2004/arjun2004/README.md

 - 👋 Hi, I’m @arjun2004
 - 👀 I’m interested in Coding!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning typescript
-- 💞️ I’m looking to collaborate on Google.
+- 💞️ I’m looking to collaborate with google.

 <!---
 arjun2004/arjun2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.